20 Nonprofit Marketing Terms to Know in 2018

 16. Marketing Automation

 Automated marketing, or “trigger marketing” campaigns allow marketers to deliver collateral to segmented audiences without having to manually control each action.
 With automated marketing, nonprofits can send repeatable, consistent campaigns across all channels and platforms.
+These campaigns can be highly targeted thanks to variable printing.
 This allows for a high degree of targeting without risking brand consistency or wasting time and money executing each effort separately.

 17. Standard of Giving